How To 9: Register a Vehicle from Out of State (Nonresident Vehicle)

 - An Application for Title or Registration (REG 343) form completed and signed by all registered owners shown on the out-of-state registration or title.
 For leased vehicles, the signature of the lessor is required.

 - The last issued out-of-state title.
-When an out-of-state title is not surrendered to DMV, the California registration card is marked "Nontransferable" and a California title is not issued.
+When an out-of-state title is not surrendered to the Department of Motor Vehicles (DMV), the California registration card is marked “Nontransferable” and a California Certificate of Title is not issued.

-- The last issued out-of-state registration certificate or current year renewal notice, for the current year, or a letter, fax, or wire from the last registration jurisdiction verifying the registered owners name(s) and the vehicle's last registration expiration date.
+- The last issued out-of-state registration certificate or current year renewal notice, or a letter, fax, or wire from the last registration jurisdiction verifying the registered owners name(s) and the vehicle’s last registration expiration date.

-- A Verification of Vehicle (REG 31) form completed by an authorized DMV employee, law enforcement officer, or California-licensed vehicle verifier (no charge for vehicle verification at DMV offices).
+- A Verification of Vehicle (REG 31) form completed by an authorized DMV employee, law enforcement officer, or California-licensed vehicle verifier.

 - Commercial motor vehicles (vehicles designed, used, or maintained primarily for the transportation of property or used or maintained for the transportation of persons for hire, compensation, or profit) that weigh:

 — Over 6,001 pounds unladen (empty) require a Declaration of Gross Vehicle Weight (GVW)/Combined Gross Vehicle Weight (CGW) (REG 4008) form.
 For more information, see the Registering Commercial Vehicles and PTI Trailers (FFVR 27) Fast Facts brochure.

 — 10,000 pounds or less unladen require a California public weighmaster’s certificate.
 A weighmaster’s certificate is not required for:

 - Autos (unless registered as commercial vehicles).

 — With an unladen weight of 6,000 pounds or less when the out-of-state title or registration shows empty, unladen, scale, tare, or WT/Wheels weight.